rakifsul/rakifsul/README.md

 } // }
 ```

-And this is how i connect my Android device to my PC with scrcpy:
+### ScrCpy Command Builder

+Writing an interactive app for connecting Android to PC might be a good idea:

 ```
 @echo off